PepcyCh/cuda-path-tracer/README.md

 Usage:

 ```
-cuda-pathtracer <path-to-obj-file> <path-to-extra-json-file>
+cuda-pathtracer <path-to-obj-file> <path-to-extra-file>
 ```

-This CUDA path tracer currently only support `.obj` scene and support reading material from corresponding `.mtl` file. `.json` file is used to specify the camera.
+This CUDA path tracer currently only support `.obj` scene and support reading material from corresponding `.mtl` file.
+Another file (`.json` or `.xml`) is used to specify the camera and some other info.

 ## Build